collerek/ormar/docs/queries.md

 ### offset

-`offset(offset: int) -> QuerySet`
+`offset(offset: int, limit_raw_sql: bool = None) -> QuerySet`

-You can also offset the results by desired number of rows.
+You can also offset the results by desired number of main models.

+To offset the actual number of database query rows instead of number of main models use the `limit_raw_sql` parameter flag, and set it to `True`.

 ```python
 tracks = await Track.objects.offset(1).limit(1).all()